Google Community Guidelines and Anti-Harassment Policy for In-Person and Virtual Events

 All participants of Google events, including in-person and online attendees, event staff, speakers, and Googlers, must abide by the following policy:

 Be respectful to each other.

 Treat everyone with respect.
-Participate while acknowledging that everyone deserves to be here — and each of us has the right to enjoy our experience without fear of harassment, discrimination, or condescension, whether blatant or via micro-aggressions.
-Jokes shouldn’t demean others.
-Consider what you are saying and how you would feel if it were said to or about you.
+Participate while acknowledging that everyone deserves to be here — and each of us has the right to enjoy our experience without fear of harassment, discrimination, or condescension, whether blatant or via microaggressions.
+All forms of communication should not demean others.
+Consider what you are saying and how it would feel if it were said to you, or about you.